1: Lost and Found

 8: No Cash, No Jobs, No Hope?

 An examination of technology’s socioeconomic impact.
-To include: the politics and ethics of disruption, cryptocurrencies and the end of cash, the AI breakdown of employment, Silicon Valley longevity projects, technology’s role in inequality, Universal Basic Income, globalisation vs nationalism, and the search for human meaning in a post-work future.
+To include: the politics and ethics of disruption, the AI breakdown of employment, Silicon Valley longevity projects, the search for human meaning in a post-work future, and the tempting dystopias of superintelligence.

-Ethical ideas introduced: Marxist ethics, ethics of capitalism.
+Ethical ideas introduced: Marxist ethics, ethics of capitalism, animal/non-human ethics, robot personhood.